Eisha Singh

-Eisha Singh (born 24 December 1999) is an Indian actress who works in Hindi television.
+Eisha Singh (born 24 December 1998) is an Indian actress who works in Hindi television.
 She made her debut with Colors TV's soap drama Ishq Ka Rang Safed in 2015.
 She has since starred in the romantic dramas Ishq Subhan Allah and Sirf Tum.
-In 2024, she participated in Bigg Boss 18, finishing 6th place.
+In 2024, she participated in Bigg Boss 18 and emerged as the 5th runner up.

 Early life

-Singh was born on 24 December 1999 in Bhopal, Madhya Pradesh, India.
+Singh was born on 24 December 1998 in Bhopal, Madhya Pradesh, India.

 Career

 Debut and breakthrough (2015–2020)

-At the age of 17, Singh made her television debut in 2015 as Dhaani Tripathi (née Awasthi), a widow with whom an unmarried boy falls in love in Ishq Ka Rang Safed opposite Mishal Raheja.
+At the age of 17, Singh made her television debut in 2015 as Dhaani Tripathi (née Awasthi), a young widow who becames the love interest of an unmarried boy, in love in Ishq Ka Rang Safed opposite Mishal Raheja.
 Unable to play a mother after a 5 year-leap was introduced, she quit in May 2016 and was replaced by Sanjeeda Sheikh.

 From 2016 to 2017, Singh starred opposite Sartaj Gill in Ek Tha Raja Ek Thi Rani.
 She played three characters, Raani Singh, a princess; Naina, Rani's lookalike and Raani's reincarnated version, Rani Chauhan.

 In 2018, Singh portrayed Zara Siddiqui, in the social drama Ishq Subhan Allah opposite Adnan Khan.
 It dealt with the sensitive and burning issue of Triple Talaq and concluding in 2020.
 Singh also addressed Islamic social issues through her character for public outreach of the Zee TV campaign Galat Galat Galat through Zara Ka Nazariya to share stories and videos about her point of view.
 She used her character "Zara Siddiqui" as alias to address contemporary social issues through YouTube, Instagram and Twitter as platforms to reach out to people.